ddevault/Craft.Net/README.md

 Craft.Net, please use `git clone --recursive git://github.com/SirCmpwn/Craft.Net.git`.
 If you've already cloned it, you can fetch submodules manually with `git submodule update --init`.

+## Community and Related Projects

+There's an active Craft.Net development, discussion, and support community on IRC.
+Join us to chat at [#craft.net on irc.freenode.net](http://webchat.freenode.net/?channels=craft.net&uio=d4).
+This is the best place to ask questions.
+You can also let us know if you are doing anything cool with Craft.Net, like these related
+projects:

+* [PartyCraft](https://github.com/SirCmpwn/PartyCraft): Custom Minecraft server with plugin support
+* [SMProxy](https://github.com/SirCmpwn/SMProxy): Proxy for Minecraft network protocol debugging and reverse engineering

 ## Snapshot Support

 Craft.Net often supports Minecraft pre-release snapshots.
 If you want to try it out, look at the snapshot